madeso/dotfiles/README.md

 Network manager: pacman -S networkmanager systemctl enable NetworkManager

-when installing, remember to install vim, sudo, which, unzip
+when installing, remember to install vim, sudo, which, unzip, base-devel

     as root: